Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Why**

-If travellers have customised their device settings to suit their needs, we need to respect their preferences
+If travellers have customised their device settings to suit their needs, we need to respect their preferences.

 ### **Who**